-Signs of Teen Depression and How to Address Them
+Signs of Depression In Teens & How To Address Them

 People are becoming more aware of mental health struggles than ever before.
 Better conversations and more public acknowledgment have helped destigmatize the topic of mental health.
 More than ever, we’re aware that the experience of depression can truly affect everyone.

 While children and adults both experience depression, its effects often change over time as kids grow and emotionally mature.
 Children who are experiencing depression can manifest their symptoms in many different ways, and it’s not always obvious to parents when depression is the cause of mood shifts, reduced social involvement, or lower academic participation.
-By knowing how to identify signs of teen depression, you can be better prepared to help your child understand and confront the symptoms head-on.
+By knowing how to identify signs of depression in teens, you can be better prepared to help your child understand and confront the symptoms head-on.

-In this blog post, we’ll break down how to spot signs of teen depression, plus tools and techniques you can use to foster more open, honest, and transparent conversations with your kids.
+In this blog post, we’ll break down how to spot signs of depression in teens, plus tools and techniques you can use to foster more open, honest, and transparent conversations with your kids.

 When Are Kids Most Likely to Experience Depression?